apache/paimon/docs/content/how-to/creating-catalogs.md

 {{< tab "Spark3" >}}

-To enable Paimon Hive catalog support in Spark3, append the path of Paimon Hive catalog jar file to `--jars` argument when starting spark.
+Your Spark installation should be able to detect, or already contains Hive dependencies.
+See [here](https://spark.apache.org/docs/latest/sql-data-sources-hive-tables.html) for more information.

-The following shell command registers a Table tore Hive catalog named `paimon`.
+The following shell command registers a Paimon Hive catalog named `paimon`.
 Metadata and table files are stored under `hdfs://path/to/warehouse`.
 In addition, metadata is also stored in Hive metastore.

 ```bash
 spark-sql ... \